twentytwokhz/photobooth/README.md

 Raspberry Pi Photobooth

-This is a Raspberry Pi project.
+This is a Raspberry Pi project written in Python.

 Requirements: